ET Enterprises is a portfolio of businesses cultivated by entrepreneur and marketing executive Everette Taylor.

 Based in Los Angeles, CA, ET Enterprises includes brands such as social media software company PopSocial, marketing firm MilliSense, media/technology company ArtX, nonprofit Southside Fund, software company GrowthHackers, drug & alcohol addiction app Hayver, and stealth company WAVE.

 ET Enterprises is known for world-class products, innovative marketing campaigns, creative brand building across numerous industries, and philanthropic efforts.

-As a marketing executive, he helped lead both Qualaroo (acquired by Xenon Ventures) and Skurt (acquired by Fair) to successful acquisitions, oversaw growth for new mobile apps for Microsoft China, and led e-commerce company Sticker Mule to unprecedented growth as their youngest executive ever.
+Prior to Artsy, he helped lead both Qualaroo (acquired by Xenon Ventures) and Skurt (acquired by Fair) as their CMO to successful acquisitions, served as the Head of Growth of new mobile apps for Microsoft China, and led e-commerce company Sticker Mule to unprecedented growth as their youngest CMO ever at 25.

-He has been called a "marketing genius" by Forbes, a "marketing star" by Fortune Magazine, and "an innovator who's changing the consumer marketing game" by Black Enterprise.
-Most recently he was named one of the "100 Most Influential African-Americans" by The Root and Forbes 30 Under 30.
+He has been called a "marketing genius" by Forbes, a "marketing star" by Fortune Magazine, "an innovator who's changing the consumer marketing game" by Black Enterprise, and “a millennial entrepreneur who built a marketing and tech empire” by Business Insider.